annettastogniew/automated-scraper/README.md

 Your workflow should run automatically according to your specifications.
 For reference on cron time syntax, look [here](https://docs.gitlab.com/ee/topics/cron/) and [here](https://crontab.guru/).

+To authenticate gspread for Google Sheets use, check out the [Push to Google Sheets](#push-to-google-sheets) part of this README.

 ## Repository structure
 This repository includes a python script that pulls data from [Cal OES](https://gis.data.ca.gov/datasets/CalEMA::power-outage-incidents/explore) power outage API.
 The script pulls data from the API and pushes results to both a Google sheet (auth.json needed for authentication) and a csv file (oes-pge-outages.csv).